-Paradise Point, located on an island in California, is a unique place where hotel and the great outdoors intertwine, so it’s only natural that we’re committed to lessening our impact on our environment.
+Paradise Point, located on an island in California, is a unique Mission Bay resort where hotel and the great outdoors intertwine, so it’s only natural that we’re committed to lessening our impact on our environment.

 Across our 44 acres and various outlets and departments, our San Diego eco-friendly hotel is dedicated to sustainable practices that allow us to uphold our commitment to conservation, and still deliver our promise of providing guests with superior service and environmentally conscious hotel accommodations.

 Top green hotel practices include: